 Mary Poppins Attraction – Danger Level: 10

 Are you a big Mary Poppins fan?
 I have some bad news for you.
-Don’t expect to see her in EPCOT besides her normal character meet, anytime soon as the Mary Poppins attraction and Cherry Tree Land area of the U.K. pavilion have been officially postponed.
+You won’t be seeing her in EPCOT besides her normal character meet, anytime soon as the Mary Poppins attraction and Cherry Tree Land area of the U.K. pavilion have been officially postponed.

 The Mary Poppins attraction was already in trouble before the park closures with big budget cuts rumored.
-Now with Disney hurting financially and no construction actually started on it yet, this will be the first on the list to get postponed.
+Now with Disney hurting financially and no construction actually started on it yet, this is first on the list to get postponed.
 The only question is will it ever get built?
 And if it does will it be a much watered-down version of the original concept?

 Imagination!
 Pavilion – Danger Level: 10